boostcampaitech5/level3_cv_finalproject-cv-07/README.md

 > Magic Path

-Please ensure that the data is organized in the following configuration:
+Please ensure that the data is organized in the following configuration.
+This is the path where you want to store videos to generate final result, as demonstrated at the beginning of this repository.
 ```
 datasets
 ├── <video1>.mp4
+├── <video2>.mp4
 ...
 ```